lienkg/fcc-periodic-table-database/README.md

 # periodic-table-database
-freeCodeCamp Project (Relational Database Certification)
+This Periodic Table Database was built as part of the freeCodeCamp Relational Database Certification.